 Priority Points will be based on the following:

-Priority Numbers will be calculated after the March 15 housing deposit deadline and Priority Cards will be in student mailboxes in Cushing Hall on March 25.
-Students who do not currently live on campus or who are abroad this semester should contact Melody Brook, or stop by the Residential Life Office in Skiff Hall to receive their number.
-Priority Numbers will range from 001 (lowest/first to choose) to around 750 (highest/last to choose).
-The range ultimately depends on the number of students who meet the March 15 housing deposit deadline.
-Numbers will not be separated by gender but many available spaces will be slated accordingly by gender.
+Priority Numbers will be calculated after the March 16 housing deposit deadline and Priority Cards will be in student mailboxes in CCM on March 22.
+Students who do not currently live on campus or who are abroad this semester should contact Melody Brook at email@example.com, or stop by the Residential Life Office in Skiff Hall to receive their number.
+Priority Numbers will range from 001 (lowest/first to choose) to around 950 (highest/last to choose).
+The range ultimately depends on the number of students who meet the March 16 housing deposit deadline.
+Numbers will not be separated by gender.
+However, many available spaces will be slated accordingly by gender.

-Housing Selection will take place on March 31, April 1, and April 3, 2014 in the Alumni Auditorium.
-Check out the "Important Dates" section of this packet for details on when and where to arrive for your specific Priority Number and desired housing choice.
+Housing Selection will take place on March 30, March 31, April 4, April 5, April 6 and April 11.
+Check out the "Important Dates" section for details on when and where to arrive for your specific Priority Number and desired housing choice.
 Please note that the only students that will be allowed into Housing Selection will be students with the appropriate Priority Numbers for that selected time plus their desired Pull-Ins.
 Students will be allowed into selection approximately 15 minutes prior to their selection time.

-Students currently living in Spinner Place who would like to "homestead" (claim their same apartment for next year) will have the opportunity to do so; if, and only if they fill the remaining spaces in the apartment with other homesteaders or pull-ins that have paid their housing deposit before the deadline.
+Students currently living in Spinner Place who would like to "homestead" (claim their same apartment for next year) will have the opportunity to do so; if, and only if they fill the remaining spaces in the apartment with other homesteaders or currently enrolled pull-ins that have paid their housing deposit before the deadline.
 This process will occur via the Homestead Request Form.
 Each apartment will submit one form with signatures from all of the residents.
-These students will not be required to come to the first night of selection.
-Students unable to fill their apartments will be required to select a space upon availability based on their Priority Number on the first night of housing selection, March 31.
-The deadline to fill out the form is March 18.
+These students will not be required to come to the third night of selection.
+Students unable to fill their apartments will be required to select a space upon availability based on their Priority Number on the third night of housing selection, April 4.
+The deadline to fill out the form is March 21.